Phone numbers

 • Evidence-based family therapy programmes

-• Specialised management of physical health issues in accordance with national Management of Really Sick Patients with Anorexia Nervosa (MARSIPAN) guidelines
+• Specialised management of physical health issues in accordance with medical emergencies in eating disorders (MEED)

 Our approach

-Our teams ensure that young people receive treatment that includes consideration of their physical, psychological and social needs.
+Our teams ensure that young people receive treatment that considers their physical, psychological and social needs.
 We help a young person to develop the skills and motivation to manage their eating habits, thoughts and behaviours, so as to continue their progress towards recovery and a full life in the community, where possible.

 Towards the latter part of admission, young people take more responsibility around choices, begin to challenge themselves by eating outside of the hospital in a variety of social contexts, and also begin to make the transition back to home and school, where appropriate.

-The young person may have reached a level of severity and physical risk that they can no longer be safely treated in a community setting.
-Young people requiring inpatient treatment for an eating disorder generally present with:
+The young person may have reached a level of severity and physical risk that can no longer be safely treated in a community setting.
+Young people needing inpatient treatment for an eating disorder generally present with:

 • Acute physical risk due to low weight and/or dangerous recent weight loss